ldaley/grails-barcode4j/README.md

 ### Generator Instances

-For example, to generate a barcode to a ONG file using the [`Code39`](http://en.wikipedia.org/wiki/Code_39 "Code 39 - Wikipedia, the free encyclopedia") scheme you would do…
+For example, to generate a barcode to a PNG file using the [`Code39`](http://en.wikipedia.org/wiki/Code_39 "Code 39 - Wikipedia, the free encyclopedia") scheme you would do…

     import org.krysalis.barcode4j.impl.code39.Code39Bean